 I’ve been lucky to have traveled to 40-some countries around the world, and I’ve seen some extraordinary places, however my recent trip to Inuvik, Northwest Territories in Canada’s far north, may be one of my favourite trips of all time.

-To get to Inuvuk, which is 200 kilometres (125 miles) north of the Arctic Circle, you have to fly via Whitehorse, Yukon (which is only about two hours from Vancouver) and overnight here then carry on the following day.
+To get to Inuvuk, Northwest Territories, which is 200 kilometres (125 miles) north of the Arctic Circle, you have to fly via Whitehorse, Yukon (it is only about two hours from Vancouver) and overnight here then carry on the following day.
 The flight from Whitehorse to Inuvik is about three hours, including a stopover in Dawson City.
 I highly recommend flying Air North, which is a local Yukon airline connecting the north with Alberta and British Columbia.
 Not only do they serve proper food and warm, homemade cookies free of charge, they don’t charge of checked bags or sporting equipment AND the staff are super friendly.
 What’s not to love?

-Flying into Inuvik was extraordinary as I really had no idea what to expect.
+Flying into Inuvik was extraordinary.
+I really had no idea what to expect.
 I can tell you what I did NOT expect and that was the hundreds of individual lakes that dotted the landscape for miles.
 It was amazing to see!
 The Inuvik Airport is 9 kilometres out of town but taxis are surprisingly plentiful although costly (between $35-40 to get into town).

 WHERE TO STAY